DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 #### Performance
 In Direct3D12/Vulkan backends mapping dynamic buffers with `MAP_FLAG_DISCARD` flag is very cheap as it only involves updating current offset.
 It is hard to say what exactly Direct3D11 and OpenGL do under the hood, but most likely something similar.
-There is one significant difference however: Direct3D11 and OpenGL preserve contents of dynamic buffers between frames while Direct3D12 Vulkan backends do not.
+There is one significant difference however: Direct3D11 and OpenGL preserve contents of dynamic buffers between frames while Direct3D12 and Vulkan backends do not.
-As a result, Map operation is many times more effcient in next-gen backends.
+As a result, mapping is many times more effcient in next-gen backends.

 Dynamic buffers should be used for content that changes often, typically multiple time per frame.
-The most typical example is a constant buffer that is updated with different transformation matrices before every draw call.
-Dynamic buffers should never be used for constant data that never changes.
+The most common example is a constant buffer that is updated with different transformation matrices before every draw call.
+Dynamic buffers should not be used for constant data that never changes.

 To illustrate this method, the tutorial animates cube vertices by mapping the buffer in every frame